kubecost/docs-cloud/cloud-billing-integrations/README.md

 ![Example successful and failed cloud integrations](/images/integrations.png)

 Select an individual integration to view a side panel that contains details about that integration.
 You will be able to select _Edit_ to adjust any details about your integration that were configured during the original setup.

-Cloud integrations that have _not_ gathered any data can be deleted from the side panel by selecting the trash can icon next to the integration name.
-At the moment, integrations that have gathered data can only be deleted by the Kubecost Cloud team.
-For help with this, contact [cloud@kubecost.com](mailto:cloud@kubecost.com).
+You can also delete an integration by selecting the red trash can icon next to the name of the integration.